chasinglogic/Chattie/README.md

 ### Tricks, Commands, and Handlers

-Tricks and handlers are just functions which take two arguments, the current instance of the `chattie.Bot` class and the text of the incoming message as an array split on spaces.
-For example:
+Tricks and handlers are just functions which take two arguments and `**kwargs`, the current instance of the `chattie.Bot` class and the text of the incoming message as an array split on spaces.
+The `**kwargs` argument allows connectors to send additional meta data.
+It is not strictly necessary for functioning tricks or handlers but allows you to specialize your bot for your preferred backend.
+For more information on what extra metadata is available see the documentation for the appropriate Connector.

+#### An Example Trick:

 ```python
 # If we recieve the message: "chattie my_new_trick some stuff"